applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 <figure>
     <img src="https://raw.githubusercontent.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/master/book/fundamentals/images/alignment.png">
-    <figcaption>Figure 1: Sequence evolution and pairwise sequence alignment.</figcaption>
+    <figcaption>Figure 1: Sequence evolution and pairwise sequence alignment.
+Abbreviation key: *indel*: insertion or deletion event has occurred since the last common ancestor; *sub*: substitution event has occurred since the last common ancestor; *nc*: no change has occurred since the last common ancestor.</figcaption>
 </figure>
 <p>

 **The goal of pairwise sequence alignment is, given two sequences, to generate a hypothesis about which sequence positions derived from a common ancestral sequence position.** In practice, we develop this hypothesis by aligning the sequences to one another inserting gaps as necessary, in a way that maximizes their similarity.
-This is a **maximum parsimony** approach, where we assume that the simplest explanation (the one involving the fewest or least extreme mutation events) is the most likely.
+This is a **maximum parsimony** approach (an application of [Occam's razor](https://en.wikipedia.org/wiki/Occam%27s_razor)), where we assume that the simplest explanation (the one involving the fewest or least extreme mutation events) is the most likely.

 In nearly all cases, the only sequences we have to work with are the modern (derived) sequences, as illustrated in Figure 1c.
 The ancestral sequence is not something we have access to (for example, because the organism whose genome it was present in went extinct 100 million years ago).

-Figure 1d illustrates one possible alignment of these two sequences.
-Just as the notes you made about which types of mutation events may have happened where represents your *hypothesis* about the evolutionary events that took place, a sequence alignment that you might get from a computer program such as BLAST is also only a hypothesis.
+Figure 1d-f illustrates three possible alignments of these two sequences.
+Just as the notes you made about which types of mutation events may have happened at which positions represents your *hypothesis* about the evolutionary events that took place, a sequence alignment that you might get from a computer program such as BLAST is also only a hypothesis.
+Which do you think is the most likely alignment of these sequences (note that there may not be a single best answer)?

-You can think of an alignment as a table, where the rows are sequences and the columns are positions in those sequences.
+You can think of an alignment as a table (Figure 1g), where the rows are sequences and the columns are positions in those sequences.
 When you have two or more aligned sequences, there will, by definition, always be the same number of columns in each row.
 Each column in your alignment represents a hypothesis about the evolutionary events that occurred at that position since the last ancestor of the aligned sequences (the sequence in Figure 1a in our example).
+The specific hypotheses represented by each column in the Figure 1d alignment are explicitly annotated in Figure 1g.

 One thing that's worth pointing out at this point is that because we don't know what the ancestral sequence was, when we encounter a gap in a pairwise alignment, we generally won't know whether a deletion occurred in one sequence, or an insertion occurred in the other.
 For that reason, you will often see the term **indel** used to refer to these either an insertion or deletion events.